 Day 6: Churchill / Winnipeg

-The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic First Nations handicrafts, from traditional mukluks to sculptures made of caribou hair.
+The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic local handicrafts, from traditional mukluks to sculptures made of caribou hair.
 We then transfer to the airport for our return flight to Winnipeg.
 This evening we gather one last time for a farewell dinner.

 Day 7: Winnipeg / Home

 After breakfast, transfer to the airport for flights home.